henrylukito/db2/README.md

 # db2

 Python module to help manage a folder of YAML files as a (graph) database.
-The data from YAML files can be loaded into dictionary objects, and editing these dict objects with provided functions also updates the YAML files.
+The data from YAML files can be loaded in Python program as dict objects, and editing these dict objects with provided functions will also update the YAML files.

 ## How to create new database

-Call `load(dbname)`.
-A folder named `dbname` will be created on current working directory if not already created, together with some starting subdirectories and files.
+Call `load('path-to-db-folder')`.
+A folder named `path-to-db-folder` will be created according to the path name if it doesn't yet exist, together with some starting subfolders and files.
 The database will also be loaded (see below).

 ## How to load dict objects from YAML files

-Call `load(dbname)`.
-This module's dict objects such as `node`, `col`, `prop`, `rel` etc will be populated according to data in files.
+Call `load('path-to-db-folder')`.
+This module's dictionary objects such as `node`, `col`, `prop`, `rel` etc will be populated according to data from the files.

 ## How to save dict objects to YAML files

-After you load the database, any call to provided functions such as `setnode`, `setnodeprop`, `remnode` etc will save changes to YAML files as needed.
+After you load the database, any call to provided functions such as `setnode`, `setnodeprop`, `remnode` etc will save the changes to YAML files.

 ## What is col?